 Unsecured promissory notes are loan instruments that don’t require any property or valuables attached as collateral.
 Instead, it is a simple instrument that only details the borrower’s promise to repay the loan.
 But despite this note’s simplicity and lack of security, it still contains staple features found in other loan instruments.
 These staple features are the loan’s principal amount and interest rate, payment schedules and maturity date, the co-signers detail, and other terms and conditions.
-And like other loan instruments, the parties and witnesses must sign the unsecured promissory note
+And like other loan instruments, the parties and witnesses must sign the unsecured promissory note.

 Whether it’s for personal loans, unsecured promissory notes are simple, straightforward, yet risky loan instruments.
-It may seem that enforcing these notes would be somewhat problematic, however, an enforceable unsecured note depends on how well it’s written.
+It may seem that enforcing these notes would be somewhat problematic; however, an enforceable unsecured note depends on how well it’s written.
 Now, here are some steps on how you can make a well-written and enforceable unsecured promissory note.

 Like other loan instruments, writing an unsecured promissory note begins with the definition of its purpose right in its first paragraph.
 You can do this by indicating its effective date, introduce the lender and the borrower, and specify the loan’s principal amount and interest.
 Defining this note’s purpose also defines the boundaries of the enforcement of its terms and conditions.
 Furthermore, this will also help you with your claims against the borrower should you decide to bring it into court.

 Next, you must outline the details of how the borrower should pay for the loan.
 This begins by indicating whether the borrower chooses to pay for the loan through installment, interest payment, or by lump sum payment.
-Also, set the starting dates and payment amount if the borrower chooses to pay by installments.
+Also, set the starting dates and payment amount if the borrower chooses to pay by instalments.
 Doing so helps you track and record the borrower’s payment schedule, as well as determine whether the borrower has paid the loan in time or has defaulted.

 Then, set the note’s payment terms and conditions.
 This includes defining the note’s maturity date, late fee amount and period, the borrower’s default, the acceleration of the loan, the borrower’s right of prepayment, as well as their implementing rules and regulations.
 Setting and defining these terms lets the borrower know the mechanics of the note’s payment and default.
-But more importantly, it also enables you to further secure your interest in the loan and its timely payment as well.
+But more importantly, it also enables you to secure further your interest in the loan and its timely payment as well.

 Lastly, acknowledge the terms and conditions by signing it together with the borrower and some witnesses.
 Doing consolidates the note’s enforceability and validity by certifying the authenticity of the borrower’s promise to pay.
 Additionally, you can also choose to notarize the note to further secure your interest in the loan by putting it in public records.

 Demand letters, claim notices, and others, are subsequent documents that will help you secure the payment of an unsecured note.
 So it’s best to prepare them after executing an unsecured promissory note.
-Aside from those, you may also need to prepare payment plans and debt releases should the borrower ask for an alternative way to pay for the loan or fulfill their obligations to the loan.
+Aside from those, you may also need to prepare payment plans, and debt releases should the borrower ask for an alternative way to pay for the loan or fulfill their obligations to the loan.

 Witnesses allow you to prove your claims against the note should you decide to settle this on-court or with the help of collecting agencies.
 Promissory notes, especially unsecured ones, are usually witnessed by two or three persons.
 You can always have your unsecured promissory notes witnessed by some friends, or by persons of authority if you wish to do so.